 The main takeaway here is this:

-No cat is hypoallergenic and doesn’t believe in everything you read on the internet.
+No cat is hypoallergenic, and don’t believe in everything you read on the internet.

 There are a number of things you can do to prevent having an allergic reaction from your cat.
 And almost all of these come down to this: